jasonleinart/blog-site/index.md

 ---

-## Why "Field Notes"?

-We're living through the most significant technological shift since the internet.
-AI isn't just another tool—it's fundamentally changing how we think, work, and solve problems.
-But most of the conversation happens at either the 30,000-foot academic level or in marketing fluff.

-**I'm reporting from the middle ground:** the practical reality of actually building with AI.
-What works?
-What doesn't?
-How do you navigate the hype to find real value?
-How do you build systems that are both intelligent and reliable?

-These are my field notes from that exploration.

----

 ## Current Focus

 I'm currently deep in building AI-powered research and automation workflows, pursuing AWS certification, and exploring how AI can amplify rather than replace human intelligence.
 You can see what I'm working on right now on my **[Now page](/now/)**.